Joseph A. Lombardo

 - If (1) the maximum possible sentence for your offense was one year, and (2) you were actually sentenced to six months or less.

-Which Convictions Qualify for a Criminal Waiver?
+Which Convictions Qualify for a Criminal Waiver in NJ?

 Some crimes, including certain CIMTs, have the potential to qualify for a criminal waiver.
 If you are granted a waiver, you will be able to proceed with your application process.
 Conversely, you may be considered “inadmissible” and consequently denied entry into the U.S. if your request for a waiver is denied.